You are here

 - Talk to your kids about how to be safe while walking.
 It’s always best to walk on sidewalks or paths and cross at street corners, using traffic signals and crosswalks.
 Most injuries happen mid-block or someplace other than intersections.
 If there are no sidewalks, walk facing traffic as far to the left as possible.

-- Teach kids at an early age to put down their devices and then look left, right and left again when crossing the street.
+- Teach kids at an early age to put down their devices and continue to look left, right and left again when crossing the street.

 - Remind kids to make eye contact with drivers before crossing the street and to watch out for cars that are turning or backing up.
 Teach them to never run or dart out into the street or cross between parked cars.